 - Select the drivers to update, one by one, then click the Download and install option.

-Hopefully, you are now enjoying Microsoft’s Windows 11, but if you found out that your PC doesn’t meet the install requirements or any other error persists, you can try the OS in a virtual machine and test it.
+Hopefully, you are now enjoying Microsoft’s Windows 11, but if you find out that your PC doesn’t meet the install requirements or any other error persists, you can try the OS on a virtual machine and test it.

 Alternatively, you can try out other solutions to common errors during Windows 11’s installation.

-Share with us in the comments below how your experience with Windows 11 is going so far, and which solution worked best for you.
+Please share in the comments below how your experience with Windows 11 is going so far and which solution worked best for you.